 Budget Gaming Headsets Buyer’s Guide

 If you’ve worked your way through our list of the best gaming headsets, you might be asking yourself what to do next.
-While our guides generally try to highlight the best of the best early in our articles, the question remains of “right for whom?”
+While our guides generally try to highlight the best of the best early in our articles, the question remains of which models are right for different people.
 For that reason, we’re also providing a bit more information about the considerations that apply when shopping for gaming headsets, so you can narrow down your options.

 - Invest in a headset stand to protect your new purchase